vpzed/WebGoat-Java/README.md

-# WebGoat-Java
+# WebGoat Solutions

-Solutions for WebGoat Version 8.2.2 https://github.com/WebGoat/WebGoat
+Solutions for WebGoat (Java) Version 8.2.2 (the Docker version if that matters)

-The Docker version if that matters
+https://github.com/WebGoat/WebGoat